Fingertips18/scroll-wheel-date-picker/README.md

 #### Faded Vertical Edges

 It adds fade on top and bottom to create a smooth disapearance effect when the items are beyond the viewport.
+Defaults to `true`.

 #### Listen On Item Changes After Animation Completed